rzhou57/Alien-Invasion/README.md

 The only major game play changes include:
 * Enemies are now able to shoot back
 * Reduced the number of lives by one to make gameplay more challenging
+* Added a feature that saves the high score so it isn't reset each time you start the game

 Aesthetic Changes:
 * Added a Game Over Button